crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi/src/org/xwalk/embedded/api/sample/README.md

+### 13. The [OnIconAvailableOnReceivedIconActivity](OnIconAvailableOnReceivedIconActivity.java) sample demonstrates how to load icon when it's available, include:

+* XWalkView can load icon when it's available

+This usecase covers following interface and methods:

+* XWalkView interface: load method
+* UIClient interface: onIconAvailable, onReceivedIcon methods

+### 14. The [OnCreateWindowRequestedActivity](OnCreateWindowRequestedActivity.java) sample demonstrates how to create new window, include:

+* XWalkView can create new window

+This usecase covers following interface and methods:

+* XWalkView interface: load method
+* UIClient interface: onCreateWindowRequested methods

+### 15. The [FullScreenActivity](FullScreenActivity.java) sample demonstrates how to enter and exit fullscreen, include:

+* XWalkView can enter and exit fullscreen

+This usecase covers following interface and methods:

+* XWalkView interface: load, leaveFullscreen method

+### 16. The [ShouldOverrideUrlLoadingActivity](ShouldOverrideUrlLoadingActivity.java) sample demonstrates how to trigger shouldOverrideUrlLoading method, include:

+* XWalkView can trigger shouldOverrideUrlLoading method

+This usecase covers following interface and methods:

+* XWalkView interface: load method
+* ResourceClient interface: shouldOverrideUrlLoading methods

-### 13. The [XWalkViewWithTransparent](XWalkViewWithTransparent.java) sample check XWalkView's transparent feature whether display the view under the webview, include:
+### 17. The [XWalkViewWithTransparent](XWalkViewWithTransparent.java) sample check XWalkView's transparent feature whether display the view under the webview, include:

 * XWalkView's transparent can display the view under the webview